Menstrual pad: Society and culture

 Pads, especially reusable ones, may be visible on full body scanners.

 Developing countries

 In developing countries, makeshift pads are still used to collect menstrual blood as they are cheaper.
 Rags, soil, and mud are also reportedly used for collecting menstrual flow by women who cannot afford the more expensive disposable pads or tampons.

 In order to meet the need for achieving an inexpensive solution to reduce unsanitary and unhygienic practices in countries like India, Arunachalam Muruganantham from rural Coimbatore in the southern state of Tamil Nadu, India, developed and patented a machine which could manufacture low-cost sanitary pads for less than a third of the former cost.
 The Bill and Melinda Gates Foundation awarded Nairobi-based ZanaAfrica a grant of US$3 million.
 ZanaAfrica explores creative approaches to menstrual health education for adolescent girls.

+Menstrual pad bans

+The military junta ruling Myanmar since 2021 had increasingly expanded its ban on menstrual pads by the mid 2020s, arguing that menstrual pads were being used by rebel fighters "as support for their feet and boots to absorb sweat and blood."
+Many independent observers and NGO staff, however, believed that the policy was formulated to restrict women’s movement and amounted to gender-based violence.

 Health effects

 In 2024 it was reported that a brand of menstrual pad was found to contain the toxic chemical PFOA.

 On March 15, 2025, China Central Television (CCTV) exposed industry-wide malpractice in purchasing defective products and production waste to produce sanitary napkins.
 Since dozens of Chinese brand sanitary napkins were found to have false labels, and some even contained insect eggs and cockroach legs, a large number of Chinese tourists came to Hong Kong to buy sanitary napkins.